-That demand presents an open-door opportunity for Canada.
-With our vast reserves, Canada is among the world’s top producers of natural gas, which can be exported to global markets in the form of LNG.
+That natural gas demand presents an open-door opportunity for Canada.
+With our vast natural gas reserves, Canada is among the world’s top producers of natural gas, which can be exported to global markets in the form of liquified natural gas (LNG).

-But we’ve got some challenges ahead if Canada is to realize this opportunity.
+But we’ve got some challenges ahead if Canada is to realize this global opportunity for LNG exports.

 In 2015, the United States and Canada were both producing more natural gas than they used at home, and both had a shared issue — little infrastructure to export LNG.
 At that time, more than a dozen LNG projects were proposed in both Canada and the United States.

 With a strong business environment and political will, the U.S. has rapidly expanded its LNG presence, going from exporting a mere 0.4 billion cubic metres of LNG for the entire year of 2014, to exporting more than 0.3 billion cubic metres a day in 2017.
 In 2021, the U.S. surpassed Qatar as the world’s leading exporter of LNG – a complete turnaround in just seven years.